pd95/Swiss-Birds-App/README.md

 #  Birds of Switzerland

-This is the missing app which I hoped would be have been developed by [Swiss Ornithological Institute (SOI)](https://vogelwarte.ch).
+This is the missing app which I hoped would have been developed by [Swiss Ornithological Institute (SOI)](https://vogelwarte.ch).
 They do have a really nice website where you can lookup birds found in Switzerland and get more detailed information, but they are missing an iPhone app which makes the same information easily accessible "on the go".
 This is why I started to develop this app in November 2019.

 The goal is to provide an app accessing the data of the website.
 It should allow the user to search through the vast list of birds (by name and category) and show more details.